Have you ever made the connection that your gut health might be causing you to gain, or stall your weight loss?

 As a health and fitness coach I have many clients who come to me because they want to lose weight, but often what the main problem is, is that they have a gut health problem.
 Limited diets with lack of variety, and not enough fiber is doing more harm than they realize.

-Gut bacteria play several important roles in your health, communicating with your immune system and producing certain vitamins.
+Gut bacteria play several important roles in your health, it affects your immune system and produces certain vitamins.
 Your gut bacteria can also affect how different foods are digested and produce chemicals that help make you feel full.
 As a result, they can affect your weight.

 - Another study examined the gut bacteria in 77 pairs of twins, one of whom was obese and one of whom was not.
 Coming back to the gut diversity we spoke about yesterday, the non-obese twin had a much larger range of gut bacteria than their obese twin who had fewer types of bacteria in their gut.